Thayne McCulloh: Public service and awards

-McCulloh has served in leadership on a number of non-profit boards and has been recognized for his contributions to the community and to higher education.
+McCulloh has served in leadership on a number of non-profit boards and has been recognized numerous times for his contributions to the Spokane community and to higher education.
 He was a former commissioner and chair of the Northwest Commission of Colleges and Universities (NWCCU), one of the six institutional accrediting bodies in the United States.
-He serves as chair of the West Coast Conference athletic league.
+He served as chair of the West Coast Conference athletic league.
 He served as vice-chair of the board for the Association of Jesuit Colleges and Universities (AJCU).
-His work with the AJCU has included efforts in support of the Jesuit Worldwide Learning (JWL) project of which he is a Global Advisory Board member; JWL is headquartered in Geneva, Switzerland.
+His work with the AJCU included efforts in support of the Jesuit Worldwide Learning (JWL) project of which he was a Global Advisory Board member; JWL is headquartered in Geneva, Switzerland.
 He concluded his second term as board member for the National Association of Independent Colleges and Universities in 2025 and chaired the board of directors of the Independent Colleges of Washington.
 In 2009 the Archdiocese of Seattle's Fulcrum Foundation recognized McCulloh as a "Champion of Catholic Education," and in 2013 he received the President's Award from Region V of the National Association of Student Personnel Administrators.
 He currently serves as a Trustee of the Committee for Economic Development, a nonprofit, nonpartisan, business-led policy center based in Washington, D.C.

 McCulloh was recognized as one of 24 People of Influence in 2024 by the Spokane Journal of Business.